percona/percona-xtradb-cluster/doc/source/wsrep-system-index.rst

 to avoid deadlock errors that can be triggered by replication conflicts.

-If this variable is set to ``0``, autocommitted transactions won't be retried.
+If this variable is set to ``0``, autocommit transactions won't be retried.

 .. variable:: wsrep_slave_FK_checks